csound/manual/docs/opcodes/metro2.md

 category:Instrument Control:Sensing and Control
 -->
 # metro2
-Trigger Metronome with Swing and Accents
+Trigger Metronome with Swing and Accents.

 ## Syntax
 ``` csound-orc